FlowCI/docs/README.md

 - Simple YAML configuration and templates

-- Elastic Agents to speed up build
+- Elastic agents to speed up build

 - Online TTY to debug your job in time